JKB Genealogy

 The Maynard, North, and DeForest Families

-Author: The Maynard, North, and DeForest Families: A Story of Immigration, Industry, and Community, published in 2022 and available for purchase at Amazon.
+Author: The Maynard, North, and DeForest Families: A Story of Immigration, Industry, and Community, published by Genealogy House in 2021 and available for purchase on Amazon.com.

 An American Family book by Jenifer Kahn Bakkala